 Alternating between work and recovery is the foundation of high-intensity interval training.
 It's short, intense and powerful.
 An entire HIIT workout shouldn't take long—15 minutes is usually recommended.
 If you've worked at 95 percent of your MHR, you'll know why—it's hard to sustain!
 In fact, it's better to limit the duration of HIIT to avoid total burnout.

 What Does a HIIT Workout Include?

-The type of exercises in a HIIT workout might include:
+The types of exercise in a HIIT workout might include:

-These exercises activate and recruit fast-twitch muscle fibers.
-This is because the type of activity demands a high power output, and these muscles are capable of doing that.
-These muscle fibers rely on anaerobic respiration to fuel their contractions.
+These exercises activate and recruit fast-twitch muscle fibres.
+This is because the type of activity demands a high power output and these muscles are capable of doing that.
+These muscle fibres rely on anaerobic respiration to fuel their contractions.